Link Search Menu Expand Document

 Manual Merging

-Manually merging commits from development branches into the main branch is not recommended.
-It bypasses the pull request review mechanism and should only be done if absolutely necessary.
+Manually merging commits from development branches into the main branch is not recommended, and is disallowed by policy for many CESSDA repositories.
+It bypasses the pull request review mechanism and should only be done by repository administrators if absolutely necessary.